DETAILED ACTION

 Claim(s) 1, and 5-8 are rejected under 35 U.S.C.
 103 as being unpatentable over Ayan (US 2009/0081602 A1) in view of Tong et al (US 11058517).

-Tong et al, however, teaches an orthodontic assembly comprising an orthodontic device (100) and a positioning/manipulating tool (105, Fig. 1c), wherein the tool and device can be removably connected together by both a physical securement (e.g. grasping of the device via the tool) and a magnetic coupling, wherein a first part of the device (102) comprising a first magnetic assembly composed of at least one first permanent magnet, the tool comprising a second magnetic assembly composed of at east one second magnet, the fixed connection between the first part and the tool comprising a magnetic coupling between the first and second magnetic assemblies (see col 7, lines 1-3, and col 6, lines 22-67).
+Tong et al, however, teaches an orthodontic assembly comprising an orthodontic device (100) and a positioning/manipulating tool (105, Fig. 1c), wherein the tool and device can be removably connected together by both a physical securement (e.g. grasping of the device via the tool) and a magnetic coupling forming a fixed and removable connection, wherein a first part of the device (102) comprising a first magnetic assembly composed of at least one first permanent magnet, the tool comprising a second magnetic assembly composed of at least one second magnet, the fixed connection between the first part and the tool comprising a magnetic coupling between the first and second magnetic assemblies (see col 7, lines 1-3, and col 6, lines 22-67).
 Tong further discloses that the device is formed of plastic or a plastic insert (see col 5, lines 35-39 and col 6, line 61), and as such the magnet would be formed or placed therein, surrounded by an envelope of the plastic material.
 Therefore, it would have been obvious to one of ordinary skill in the art before the filing date of the invention to modify the connection between the device and tool of Ayan, to additionally include first and second magnetic assemblies and plastic envelope holding the magnet, as taught by Tong, as such modification would improve the security of the connection between the components, aid in centering or initial mating thereof, and reduce the risk of slippage when in use, and provide a secure attachment means for the magnet, while reducing the risk of loss thereof, respectively.

 Regarding claim 8, Ayan/Tong, as combined above, does not teach wherein the first magnetic assembly comprises a plurality of first permanent magnets and the second magnetic assembly comprises a plurality of second permanent magnets, and wherein the fixed connection between the palatal distractor and the activation tool comprises a magnetic coupling between the first permanent magnets of the first magnetic assembly and the second permanent magnets of the second magnetic assembly as required.
 However, the Examiner notes that such modification would merely involve a duplication of known parts of the device which has been held to be within the skill of the ordinary artisan.
 Additionally, the Examiner notes that the specific number of magnet pairs is described as merely preferable in the instant disclosure (see [0011]).
 Therefore, it would have been obvious to one of ordinary skill in the art before the filing date of the invention to modify the device of Ayan/Tong, as combined above, to include a plurality of first and second magnets, as such modification would merely involve a duplication of known parts of the device, which has been held to be within the skill of the ordinary artisan (see MPEP 2144.04(VI)(B)).